Two in Clover

 Two in Clover is a British sitcom that ran for two series from 1969 to 1970.
-It starred Sid James and Victor Spinetti and was written by Vince Powell and Harry Driver, and produced and directed by Alan Tarrant.
+It starred Sid James and Victor Spinetti and was written by Bless This House writing duo Vince Powell and Harry Driver.
+It was produced and directed by Alan Tarrant.
 The first series was made in black and white and the second series was made in colour.

 It was made by Thames Television for the ITV network.

 Plot

 Two city clerks, Sid Turner (James) and Vic Evans (Spinetti), abandon the nine-to-five to run a small farm out in the country.
 A recurring theme throughout the two series was Sid's love of his Friesian cow "Fanny".